 Gina Lockhart has lived and breathed the art of entertainment since her earliest years growing up in the Puget Sound of Washington.
 Born and raised in the Seattle area, Gina continues to thrive to support and empower other filmmakers in the entertainment industry for equality.

-The first movie to start her passion for film and production was the Greta Garbo classic, Camille (1936).
+The first ‘old school’ movie to start her passion for film and production was the Greta Garbo classic, Camille (1936).
 Gina was enchanted by the way light, sets, and costumes were all used as elements to take the story to a higher level of emotional connection.
 This interest only grew stronger as she became exposed to the production environment of films, studying directing, producing, and editing all as tools to bring a story and characters to life.

 First and foremost for Gina though, is that she knows that if she can make something that entertains herself, her harshest critic, that it’s almost certain to entertain others.